Out-of-Equilibrium Dynamics and Excess Volatility in Firm Networks: Firm Networks at Competitive Equilibrium

-The possible non-existence of static solutions for generic production functions and network topologies compels us to go beyond equilibrium and formulate dynamical equations that would still make sense in such cases.
-But even in situations where such an equilibrium exists, it is by no means automatic that the economy is able to reach it on its own device.
+The possible non-existence of static solutions for generic production functions and network topologies urges us to go beyond equilibrium and formulate dynamical equations that would still make sense in such cases.
+But even in situations where an admissible equilibrium exists, it is by no means automatic that the economy is able to reach it on its own device.
 And even if it does, the description of non-adiabatic situations, i.e. those for which technologies and productivities evolve on a time shorter than the time needed to reach equilibrium, also require consistent dynamical equations.

-Interestingly, when the economy is close to an instability, e.g. when the smallest eigenvalue of $\boldsymbol{\mathcal{M}}$ tends to zero in the Leontief case, the time needed to reach equilibrium becomes infinitely large.
+Interestingly, when the economy is close to an instability, e.g. when the smallest eigenvalue of $\boldsymbol{\mathcal{M}}$ tends to zero in the Leontief case, the time needed to reach equilibrium will turn out to be infinitely large.
 This not only makes the adiabatic assumption moot but, as we shall see, compels the modeller to handle dynamical effects with special care.